Where do baboons live?

 What are baboons?

-Baboons are some of the world’s largest monkeys.
-There are five species of baboon—olive, yellow, chacma, Guinea, and hamadryas—scattered across various habitats in Africa and Arabia.
-The baboon, like other Old World monkeys, does not have a prehensile (gripping) tail, but it is still able to climb when necessary.
-All baboons have dog–like noses, powerful jaws, sharp canine teeth, and thick fur.
-The male baboon also has a ruff—a longer mane around its neck.
+They are some of the world’s largest monkeys.
+There are five species of the baboon—olive, yellow, chacma, Guinea, and sacred—scattered across various habitat in Africa and Arabia.
+The olive baboon is the most extensively distributed of the baboon family.
+The baboon, like other Old World monkeys, does not have a prehensile (gripping) tail—meaning their tails are not used as a hand—but they are still able to climb when necessary.
+They all have dog-like noses, powerful jaws, sharp canine teeth, and thick fur.
+Males have a longer mane around the neck, called a ruff.

 The baboon is an opportunistic eater.

-Baboons are opportunistic omnivores and selective feeders.
+These monkeys are omnivorous and will eat just about anything edible.
 Grass makes up a large part of their diet, along with berries, seeds, pods, blossoms, leaves, roots, bark, and sap from a variety of plants.
 They also eat insects and small quantities of meat, such as fish, shellfish, hares, birds, vervet monkeys, and small antelopes.
+Chacma baboons tend to live in more arid and desert habitats and were observed to survive without water for up to 11 or more days.
+They all can subsist solely on grass, which gives them the advantage of taking up residencies in savannas not frequented by other monkeys.

 They like to hang out in groups.

-Baboons sleep, travel, feed, and socialize in groups of about 50.
+They sleep, travel, feed, and socialize in groups averaging of about 50.
+The yellow baboon typically forages in extended, well-spaced troops, which have been recorded to consist of up to 300 animals.
 These groups usually consist of seven or eight males and about twice as many females plus their young.
 The family unit of females and juveniles forms the core of the troop.
-Male baboons will leave their natal troops as they mature and move in and out of other troops.
+Males will leave their natal troops as they mature and move in and out of other troops.